 - The World Wide Web as we know it today would not exist without groundbreaking research from the University of Southampton, who developed the low-loss optical fibres that form the basis of the global Internet.

 - Chris Packham – presenter and wildlife expert.

-- John Inverdale – BBC Sports presenter.
+- John Inverdale – television and radio sports presenter.

-- Caroline Wyatt – BBC Defence Correspondent.
+- Caroline Wyatt – BBC journalist and presenter.

 - Justine Greening – MP for Putney; former minister for women and equalities and secretary of state for education.